Flying roller coaster: Vekoma

 The harness system for the Vekoma flying roller coaster consists of two main elements: the lap bar and the chest harness.
 After being seated, the operator pulls down the lap bar, which is hinged on the floor of the train.
 The bar locks into slots in the sides of the seat and secures the waist.
 Halfway up the bar is a pair of leg restraints, which hold the legs in place during the ride.
 The rider then fastens the buckles to close the chest harness and secure the upper body.
 Hand grips are placed at the ends of the arm rests of each seat.

 Vekoma expanded upon the 'Flying Dutchman' prototype with two other installations in 2001, Batwing for Six Flags America and X-Flight for Geauga Lake.
-Of the three Vekoma Flying Dutchmans, only Batwing remained operating until its closure in 2025.
-Stealt' was relocated to Carowinds where it operated as BORG Assimilator from 2004 to 2007, and later as Nighthawk until its closure in 2024, while X-Flight operated at Kings Island as Firehawk until its closure on October 28, 2018.
+All three Vekoma Flying Dutchmans are no longer operating, following Batwing's closure in 2025.
+Stealth was relocated to Carowinds where it operated as BORG Assimilator from 2004 to 2007, and later as Nighthawk until its closure in 2024, while X-Flight operated at Kings Island as Firehawk until its closure on October 28, 2018.
 Vekoma's flying roller coasters had a 54-inch minimum-height requirement.

 In 2009, Vekoma debuted a new, more compact flying roller coaster model nicknamed the 'Stingray', which used the same seating configuration as the original Flying Dutchman but with Vekoma's new track style as well as a vertical lift hill.
-Its first installation is at the Suzhou Giant Wheel Park in Suzhou, China, which opened on August 18, 2009.
+Its first installation was at the Suzhou Giant Wheel Park in Suzhou, China, which opened on August 18, 2009.
 The ride was removed in 2018.